 All artists need to do two things: analyze and improvise.
 Unfortunately, most artist training focuses squarely on the former, proselytizing the conceptual at the expense of the intuitive.
 Great improvisers strike the balance between impulse and cognition, merging their acquired talent with their authentic selves.
-Bird City Improv offers six skill building workshops to introduce, develop and refine artists' improv skills.
+Designed for high school and college aged learners, Bird City Improv offers six skill building workshops to introduce, develop and refine young artists' improv skills.
 You don't need any prior experience as a performer and you don't need to be a funny person.
 You just need to be brave, honest and curious.
 To bring a class to your ensemble, school, or collective please fill out the information below.

 In a sense, Shakespeare is like algebra.
 It is meant to be decoded and solved.
 Unlike math class participants will be on their feet, experimenting with sonnets, monologues, poems, and hip-hop.